Take a sneak peek at the new NIST.gov and let us know what you think!

 How do I get my stipend?Your college or university fills out the proposal and the school gets the money.
 The school is then responsible for giving you your fellowship and stipend.

-How much detail do you need from the university for the grant proposal?Only as much as is needed to verify that your university has a creditable program and that it can properly administer the grant.
+How much detail do you need from the school for the grant proposal?Only as much as is needed to verify that your school has a creditable program and that it can properly administer the grant.
 Web links can be used.
-The names of the nominated students must be included at a minimum.
 Descriptions of the students' qualities from a department chair, dean, or counselor who knows the students are highly recommended.
+Ideally, the narrative should consist of an independent recommendation of each nominated student, not summaries of the recommendations of others and not a mere listing of the students' names.

 What is not allowed?Alcohol, drugs, firearms, pets.
 Tobacco allowed only outside the buildings if over age 21.

-How soon may I arrive in Boulder?The program starts on Monday, May 19, 2014, unless students have made other arrangements with the SURF NIST Boulder administrator.
-Students are strongly encouraged to check-in to their apartments on May 17 or 18 in order to meet each other and to enjoy activities in Boulder.
+How soon may I arrive in Boulder?The program starts on Monday, May 18, 2015, unless students have made other arrangements with the SURF NIST Boulder administrator.
+Students are strongly encouraged to check-in to their apartments on May 16 or 17 in order to meet each other and to enjoy activities in Boulder.
 Information on activities will be sent to accepted students in the spring.

 Why do I have to accept or decline my offer in only 7 days?
 What if I want to wait to hear from other programs?To be fair to students on the waiting list, SURF NIST Boulder requires students to accept within 7 days.
 If you receive an offer from SURF NIST Boulder, we encourage you to contact the other programs to which you have applied and ask about the status of your other applications.